buren/honey_format/README.md

 ## Features

 - Proper objects for CSV header and rows
-- Convert column values
+- Convert row and header column values
 - Pass your own custom row builder
-- Convert header column names
 - Filter what columns and rows are included in CSV output
+- Gracefully handle missing and duplicated header columns
 - [CLI](#cli) - Simple command line interface
 - Only ~5-10% overhead from using Ruby CSV, see [benchmarks](#benchmark)
 - Has no dependencies other than Ruby stdlib